Kryspin Hermański

-Kryspin Hermański is a trained ballet dancer.
-Born 1982 in Katowice, Poland.
+Kryspin Hermański (born 1982 in Katowice, Poland) is a trained ballet dancer.
 He is best known for his 2008 appearance as a competitor and the third place winner on the second season of You Can Dance - the Polish version of the American television show So You Think You Can Dance, which airs on the TVN.

 At the age of 10 he attended ballet school in Bytom.
 "I've just done what every little boy should do: obeyed my mother", he said.